Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 ![Day night toggle design](https://cdn.dribbble.com/users/526981/screenshots/3220898/screenflow.gif)

-In this article, I'll recreate this in `CSS` and help you understand the elements and code you will need to do the same.
+In this article, I'll recreate this in `CSS` and help you understand the elements and code you need to do the same.

 The result will look like this: